mlinnen/halloweenscare/SceneController/MotionPlayNext/RaspberryPi/NodeRed.md

 ![Node-Red Motion Play Next Flow](img/noderedmotionplaynext.png)

 Activate the Motion sensor and you should see/hear one of the media items playing on your Media Player.
+If you don't have a motion sensor setup yet then you can add an Inject node and wire it up to a Change node to set the msg.payload to 1 abd then wire that into the **If Motion Detected** node.
+This will allow you to click in the Inject node to simulate a Motion.